Updated August 2021

-Smith helped coach the Seminoles to the ACC Championship with a 26-5 overall record and a 16-4 record in ACC play.
-The ACC Championship was just the second in school history while their 16 wins by the Seminoles marked a school record for ACC regular season victories.
-Florida State was a favorite to win the NCAA Championship before the tournament was cancelled by the NCAA because of the worldwide Coronavirus pandemic.
+In his first season at Florida State, Smith helped coach the Seminoles to the ACC Championship with a 26-5 overall record and a 16-4 record in ACC play.
+The ACC Championship was just the second in Florida State history and the 16 wins by the Seminoles marked a school record for ACC regular season victories.
+Florida State was a favorite to win the NCAA Championship before the tournament was cancelled due to the worldwide Coronavirus pandemic.

 During his seven seasons at Clemson, Smith recruited and coached three of the Tigers’ top players in two-time All-ACC selection Jaron Blossomgame, 2014 ACC Defensive Player of the Year K.J.
 McDaniels and Donte Grantham, who led Clemson to a 16-3 record to begin the 2017-18 season before suffering a season-ending knee injury.

-During his seven seasons at Clemson, Smith helped lead the Tigers to five postseason appearances including the Sweet 16 of the 2018 NCAA Tournament and the Semifinals of the 2014 NIT.
+At Clemson, Smith helped lead the Tigers to five postseason appearances including the Sweet 16 of the 2018 NCAA Tournament and the Semifinals of the 2014 NIT.
 The Tigers won 25 games in 2018, 23 in 2014 and won at least 10 ACC games in 2014, 2016 and 2018.
-Clemson finished tied for third in the ACC standings during the 2018 season when they defeated four nationally ranked teams including Auburn (by an 84-53 margin) to advance to the Sweet 16 of the NCAA Tournament for only the fourth time in school history.
+Clemson finished in a tie for third in the ACC standings during the 2018 season when they defeated four nationally ranked teams including Auburn (by an 84-53 margin) to advance to the Sweet 16 of the NCAA Tournament for only the fourth time in school history.

 The Varnville, S.C. native, was a successful coach at both Georgia Southern and USC Upstate before coaching Clemson to new heights.